grhatch/my386blog/_posts/2023-02-08-merge-conflicts.md

 # Conclusion

 Resolving merge conflicts in Git can seem intimidating at first, but with a little practice, it becomes a straightforward process.
-By following the steps outlined in this blog post, you'll be able to resolve conflicts with confidence and continue to collaborate with your team on your projects!
+By following the steps outlined in this blog post, you'll be able to resolve conflicts with confidence and continue to collaborate with your team on your projects.
+Now get out there and resolve some conflicts!